NHERI-SimCenter/BRAILS/README.md

 ### Example 1

-The following example can be found in the [here](https://nheri-simcenter.github.io/BRAILS-Documentation/common/user_manual/examples.html)
+The following example can be found in [here](https://nheri-simcenter.github.io/BRAILS-Documentation/common/user_manual/examples.html)

 Example images can be downloaded like this.